2ndSightLab/ai-tracker/fixed.md

 🟢 CloudTrail

-🟢 New account for jobs
+🟢 New account for jobs (acct deployed other stuff is blocked by one var/gate)

+🟢 Added ECR to configuration (deploy in progress)

+🟢 Moved IPAM Pool to correct account in config and redeployed

 🟢 Remove stuff from old locations in tracker diagram when moved in configuration (to match)